3,110 views

 Forest Hydrology Hydrological cycle, carbon cycle, gas exchange, ecosystem fluxes, plant-water relations and eco-physiology, methane dynamics, precipitation-runoff response, water quality formation, longterm monitoring

-Biosphere Informatics Geographical information systems, remote sensing, ecosystem modeling, conservation ecology, ecosystem service evaluation, environmental observation methods, ecological/environmental information systems and database
+Biosphere Informatics Geographical information systems, remote sensing, ecosystem modeling, conservation ecology, ecosystem service evaluation, environmental observation methods, ecological/environmental information systems and database, forest-human relationships

-Wood Processing Technologies of wood processing, nondestructive evaluation of wood property and degradation of wood, and automatic recognition of wood and its processing
+Wood Processing Technologies of wood processing, nondestructive evaluation of wood property and degradation of wood, automatic recognition of wood, utilization and processing technology of wood-based materials

-Fibrous Biomaterials Structure and properties of cellulose and other polysaccharides, synthesis of polysaccharides by genetically engineered enzymes, functionalization of polymers by magnetic field orientation, development of novel NMR/MRI methods, decomposition of biomass in environmental water
+Fibrous Biomaterials Structure and properties of cellulose and other polysaccharides, synthesis of polysaccharides by genetically engineered enzymes, functionalization of polymers by magnetic field orientation, development of novel NMR/MRI methods, image analysis and machine learning for understanding wood and cellulose structure

 Chemistry of Biomaterials Organic chemistry of biomass, elucidation of structure, properties, physiological bioactivity, and functions of cellulose, hemicelluloses, lignin, and extracts (tannin) and their utilization, efficient use of tropical forest produce

-Forest Biochemistry Material cycle of forests, molecular biology of wood-rot fungi, genetic engineering, genome editing, biodegradation mechanism of wood, biotechnology of fungi, plant tissue culture, DNA/RNA analysis of trees, translocation of sugar in plants, flowering control mechanism, plant molecular biology of bamboo, bamboo grass, and rice
+Forest Biochemistry Material cycle of forests, molecular biology of wood-rot fungi, genetic engineering, genome editing, biodegradation mechanism of wood, biotechnology of fungi, genetic pollution, sporeless cultivar, cell wall engineering of mushrooms, mycelial materials, mushroom leather, vegan meat, mycelial composite, sustainable biomaterials

 Energy Ecosystems Biomass, bioenergy, biochemicals, bioethanol, biodiesel, high temperature wood chemistry, molecular level thermal degradation mechanism, reaction control of pyrolysis/gasification, supercritical fluids, plasma treatment